This post may contain affiliate links. Please read our disclosure policy.

 Recipe Options

-• If you’re looking for a lighter option, substitute the full-fat sour cream with a low-fat version or use Greek yogurt.
-For a thicker, tangier version use cream cheese or American-style Neufchâtel cheese.
+• Lighter Variation: Substitute the full-fat sour cream for low-fat sour cream or plain Greek yogurt.
+For a richer, thicker dip, use cream cheese or Neufchâtel instead.

-• For those who enjoy a bit of spicy kick, add a dash of hot sauce or a sprinkle of crushed red pepper flakes or cayenne pepper.
+• Spicy Kick: Add a dash of hot sauce or sprinkle in crushed red pepper flakes or cayenne pepper.
+I love adding just enough to keep it interesting.

-• For a stronger onion flavor, add onion powder along with the fresh onions.
+• Extra Onion Flavor: Enhance the oniony flavor with a pinch of onion powder along with the fresh green onions.

 How to Store

-Store any leftover Green Onion Dip in an airtight container in the refrigerator.
-It will keep well for up to 3 days.
-If any separation occurs, just give it a good stir before serving.
-I don’t recommend freezing this dip, as it may alter the texture.
+Store leftover Green Onion Dip in an airtight container in the refrigerator for up to 3 days.
+If the dip separates slightly, stir thoroughly before serving.
+I don’t recommend freezing, as it can affect the dip’s texture and consistency.

 Green Onion Dip